SableRaf/processing-revisions/README.md

 * [The Power of Processing](https://www.rightclicksave.com/article/the-power-of-processing-casey-reas-and-lauren-lee-mccarthy-interview-generative-art) An interview with Casey Reas and Lauren Lee McCarthy by Alex Estorick for Right Click Save
 * [Code, Community, and Creativity in Processing](https://fredi.hepvs.ch/global/documents/328908) by Tibor Udvari

+## Thanks

+Thanks to Ben Fry and Casey Reas for creating Processing!

+Thanks to Dave Pagurek for prompting me to dig up these files.

 ## Credits and Licensing

 For detailed licensing information about Processing, see https://github.com/processing/processing4/blob/main/LICENSE.md